 PHYS 103 Physics of Music Laboratory (1) Two hours of laboratory per week.
 Pre- or corequisite: PHYS 102.
 Credit not applicable towards the minimum requirements for a major in physics and astronomy.
 Optional laboratory to accompany PHYS 102.
-Laboratory experiments, including the velocity of sound, sound quality and wave shape, traveling and standing waves, fourier synthesis and analysis, musical synthesizer, introduction to nuclear physics at the pre-quantum-mechanics level.
-Properties of nuclei; radioactivity; nuclear systematics; nuclear moment; the Shell model, interaction of charged particles and gamma rays with matter; nuclear detectors; accelerators; nuclear reactions; beta decay; high energy phenomena.
+Laboratory experiments, including the velocity of sound, sound quality and wave shape, traveling and standing waves, fourier synthesis and analysis, musical synthesizer, psychoacoustics, and audio equipment.